Al Masmak Palace: Architecture

+Gate

 The main gate of the palace is located in the western wall, measuring 3.6 m high and 2.65 m wide.
 It is 10 cm thick and is made of palmwood.
 There is an opening on the center of the door, called al-Khokha, which is just big enough for one person to pass at a time, and is a defensive feature designed to allow people in and out without opening the door.